TuralTo/Chroot-on-termux/README.md

 ```
 ## Choosing a rootfs

-the rootfs architecture have to match with your device architecture too, to know what architecture your phone have run:
+The rootfs architecture has to match with your device architecture too.
+In order to know what architecture your phone has:

 ```
 $ uname -m
-  aarch64
 ```

 (e.g. `aarch64`, `armv7l`).